leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 You can now see your page at `http://localhost:8080`

-Make sire the `cheerpXImage.ext2` and the `index.html` files are both into the same directory where `nginx` was started.
+Make sure the `cheerpXImage.ext2` and the `index.html` files are both in the same directory where `nginx` was started.

 ## 4. Create a device for the filesystem